techascent/tech.ml.dataset/docs/math-ops.md

 ### Adding op to compute.tensor

-Adding a new operation that is not supported by the tensor subsystem involves first adding it to the tensor subsystem.
+Adding a new operation that is not supported by the tensor subsystem is simple.

 You can see an example of adding operations to the compute subsystem [here](https://github.com/techascent/tech.ml.dataset/blob/master/src/tech/ml/dataset/compute_math_context.clj#L10).
 Basically you reify/proxy the appropriate interface and call the appropriate compute tensor registration function with the keyword name of the operation.